yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW3g.rst

 ports), or can be configured in Switch mode with IEEE 802.1Q HW bridge in managed or learning mode between each of the individual MAC ports.

+The driver follows the standard Linux network interface architecture and supports the following features:

+#.
+Mulitple indpendent MAC mode
+#.
+Switch mode as per IEEE 802.1Q
+#.
+Cut Through forwarding in Switch mode
+#.
+10/100/1000 Mbps mode of operation.
+#.
+Auto negotiation.
+#.
+Linux NAPI support
+#.
+VLAN filtering
+#.
+Ethertool
+#.
+CPTS/PTP as per 802.1AS-2011 (TSN)
+#.
+EST/TAS offload as per 802.1Q-2018 (TSN)
+#.
+IET/preemption offload as per 802.1Q-2018 (TSN)

 .. note::
- Default mode of operation is Mulitple indpendent MAC ports.
+ Default mode of operation is multiple indpendent MAC ports.

 Supported platforms
 """""""""""""""""""